BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/options.md

 ### Important Notes About Creating Tasks

-Please consider the following recommendations when creating a new task using PDM Convert Task Extended:
+Please consider the following recommendations when creating a new task using PDM Publisher:
 1. **Execution method**
     1. In the execution method tab that appears on the blue left sidebar, please:
     2. Choose the radio box option **“Let the system decide which computer to execute the task“**.